 How Much Do Graphic Designers Make?

-If you’re thinking about pursuing a career in the arts, you might be wondering, “how much do graphic designers make?”
+Considering a career in the arts?
+You might be wondering, “how much do graphic designers make?”

 What Does a Graphic Designer Do?

-Often, you’ll use design programs like Canva or Adobe Creative Cloud to create and edit images, page layouts, colors, fonts, and more.
+Most professionals rely on design programs like Canva or Adobe Creative Cloud to develop and refine images, layouts, color schemes, and typography.

 How Much Do Graphic Designers Make?

-According to the Bureau of Labor Statistics, a graphic designer earns an average base salary of $53,380 per year, or around $25.66 per hour.
-This is based on data from 2020 and prior.
+The Bureau of Labor Statistics reports that graphic designers earn an average base salary of $53,380 annually, which translates to approximately $25.66 per hour.
+This data reflects 2020 and earlier statistics.

 How Much Do Graphic Designers Make Starting Out?